kelvng/Models-For-Classification-Problem/README.md

 ## Subject: Introduction Machine Learning

+The subject includes basic knowledge of computer security and basic knowledge of information security.
+The subject content consists of 10 chapters, each of which is a topic on current information security such as identification and authentication, user access control, database security, software security, encryption. , network security etc ...

 ## Present machine learning issues by building machine learning models for classification
 problem.
 1) Standardize data: using a dataset of numeric and categorial (nominal) types